Unleash/unleash/website/docs/reference/rbac.md

 :::info availability

-Multiple project roles were introduced as a beta feature in **Unleash 5.5** and are only available in Unleash Enterprise.
-We plan to make this feature generally available to all Enterprise users in **Unleash 5.6**.
+Multiple project roles is an enterprise feature available from **Unleash 5.6** onwards.

 :::